 2023中国政府奖学金丝绸之路生项目招生简章

-Chinese Government Scholarship---the Silk Road Program
+Chinese Government Scholarship — the Silk Road Program

 of Harbin Medical University

-Chinese Government Scholarship (CSC) the Silk Road Program is established by the Ministry of Education to support Chinese universities to recruit outstanding international students from Belt and Road Countries for graduate studies in China.
-Harbin Medical University is one of the prestigious universities designated to undertake this program to recruit graduate students for postgraduate program study in Public Health.
+Chinese Government Scholarship (CSC) the Silk Road Program was established by the Ministry of Education to support Chinese universities to recruit outstanding international students from Belt and Road Countries for graduate studies in China.
+Harbin Medical University is one of the prestigious universities designated to recruit students for this program in Public Health.

-I、Application
+I.Application

-The applicants should finish the program application on CSC website www.campuschina.org before the deadline released on CSC website.
-We welcome all friendly academies with cooperation in Russia to recommend outstanding students to apply the program.
+The applicants should submit the program application on CSC website www.campuschina.org before the deadline.
+We welcome all friendly academies with cooperation in Russia to recommend outstanding students to apply for the program.

-II、Eligibility
+II.Eligibility

 1. Applicants must be non-Chinese nationals in good health.